ryan112358/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### NAME?

-In a similar vein to GEM, Liu et al., 2021 also adapt RAP<sup>softmax</sup> from RAP by adding a softmax layer.
-In this way, RAP<sup>softmax</sup> also represents datasets as a mixtures of product distributions, rather a synthetid dataset in Aydore et al, 2021's proposed relaxed data domain.
+In a similar vein to GEM, Liu et al., 2021 also adapt RAP<sup>softmax</sup> from Aydore et al, 2021 by adding softmax function to RAP.
+In this way, RAP<sup>softmax</sup> also represents datasets as a mixture of product distributions, rather than as a synthetic dataset in the relaxed data domain proposed by Aydore et al, 2021.
 In a revised version of their paper, Aydore e. al., 2021 introduce RAP Sparsemax, which instead applies the [sparsemax](https://arxiv.org/abs/1602.02068) function.
-In some sense, RAP Sparsemax is similar to GEM and RAP<sup>softmax</sup> in that one can interpret the output of RAP Sparsemax as also being a mixture of product distributions, where the marginal probabilities are sparse.
+In some sense, RAP Sparsemax is similar to GEM and RAP<sup>softmax</sup> in that one can interpret the output of RAP Sparsemax as also being a mixture of product distributions, where the marginal probabilities for each attribute are sparse.

 ### Local Consistency